 London W1J 9BS

-The Director of Casino Operations will acknowledge your complaint in writing and seek to write to you with an outcome within thirty days.
+The Director of Casino Operations will acknowledge your complaint in writing within 24 hours and seek to write to you with an outcome within fifty-six days.

 235 Vauxhall Bridge Road